slumption/intro-linux-course/source/Logging in.rst

 Logging In
 ***********
-On first login....some stuff will happen
+On first login....some stuff will happen, or maybe it won't!